Need a Civil Law lawyer in TAS?

-Neighbourhood disputes can often be resolved informally by talking to your neighbour and letting them know when their actions are affecting you.
-When this is not possible, the dispute may need to be taken to arbitration, to a Tribunal or to your local council.
+Neighbourhood disputes commonly arise about issues such as fences, pets and excessive noise.
+These disputes can often can be resolved informally by talking to the neighbour and letting them know when their actions are affecting you.
+When this is not possible, the dispute may need to be taken to arbitration, to a Tribunal or to a local council.
 This article briefly outlines the procedures for dealing with different types of neighbourhood disputes in Tasmania.

 Fences